Westwood, Los Angeles: Geffen Playhouse Theater

 The Geffen Playhouse Theater was built in 1929 at 10886 LeConte Avenue as the Masonic Affiliates Club, or the MAC, for students and alumni at UCLA.
 One of the first dozen structures built in Westwood Village, it was designed by architect Stiles O. Clements.

 LDS (Mormon) Temple

-The Los Angeles California Temple, the second-largest temple operated by the Church of Jesus Christ of Latter-day Saints, is on Santa Monica Boulevard in Westwood.
-The temple grounds also includes a Visitors' Center open to the public and the headquarters for the Church's missionary efforts in Los Angeles.
-The church purchased the land for the temple from silent film star Harold Lloyd in 1937, but did not open the temple until 1956.
+The Los Angeles California Temple, the second-largest temple operated by The Church of Jesus Christ of Latter-day Saints, is on Santa Monica Boulevard in Westwood.
+The temple grounds also include a Visitors' Center open to the public and the headquarters for the Church's missionary efforts in Los Angeles.
+The church purchased the land for the temple from silent film star Harold Lloyd in 1937 and opened the temple in 1956.

 The temple grounds are also home to the Los Angeles Regional Family History Center (LARFHC), which is open to the public as well.
 It is the second-largest branch in the Family History Library system of the LDS Church, and contains more than 100,000 microfiche and 30,000 books.